eesungkim/Voice_Activity_Detector/README.md

 # A statistical model-based Voice Activity Detector

 A voice activity detector applied a statistical model has been made in [2], where the decision rule is derived from the likelihood ratio test (LRT) by estimating unknown parameters using the decision-directed method.
 Hang-over scheme based on the hidden Markov model (HMM) are applied for smoothing.
 Reture values are frame-based voice activity probability sequence.
-I made reference to VOICEBOX MATLAB toolbox.

-## Dependencies
-* numpy
-* scipy

 ## References
 * [1] J. Sohn, N. S. Kim, and W. Sung.
 "A statistical model-based voice activity detection," IEEE Signal Processing Letter., 6 (1): 1?, 1999. doi: 10.1109/97.736233.